INSIDE: How to Avoid Mosquitos in Bali.

 - Take preventative care in wetlands, rice paddies, and anywhere where there is stagnate water.

-We know lots of travellers to Bali swear by these home grown remedies.
+We know lots of travellers to Bali swear by these home grown remedies when bitten by mosquitos in Bali.
 Try at your own risk.

 In Bali, locals swear by Minyak Sereh, 100% citronella (sereh/lemongrass) oil.
 It’s primarily used as a mosquito bite and insect repellent.
 It’s properties are said to relieve joint pain, aches, and sprains too.
 It’s available in most mini-marts and supermarkets.